Urban-Analytics/dust/Projects/ABM_DA/experiments/ukf_experiments/arc/README.md

 source mypython/bin/activate
 ```

-This logs the user onto the arc3 system setting up a python3 virtual environment to run the experiments in.
-Now we can pip in packages as necessary depending on the desired experiment.
+This logs the user onto the arc3 system, clones this repository, and sets up a python3 virtual environment to run the experiments in.
+With this environment, we can pip in packages as necessary depending on the desired experiment.
 We have two sets of packages:

 ```
-#for arc_base_config.py and arc_ukf.py
+#for experiments 0 and 1:

 pip install imageio
 pip install ffmpeg
 pip install seaborn

-#for arc_ukf_agg.py also install:
+#for experiment 2:

 pip install shapely
 ```

-In this environment we run an example experiment for the basic ukf using `arc_ukf.py`.
-We will run the UKF 20 times for 5 and 10 agents at 0.5 and 1.0 proportion observed.
-First we define the parameters we wish to run in `arc_ukf.py`.
+We are now ready to run experiments using arc.
+To do this we require some experiment module to run.
+We use `ex1_input`, the module for experiment 1, as an example.
+Say we wish to run experiments for 5 and 10 agents populations, 0.5 and 1.0 proportion observed, and 20 repetitions for each pop and prop pair.
+We go into `arc.py` and change the inputs for `ex1_input` as follows.

 ```
-nano arc_ukf.py #open text editor
+nano arc.py #open text editor

 default experiment parameters:

-62    num_age = [10,20,30]# 5 to 50 by 5
+170     num_age = [10,20,30]# 5 to 50 by 5
-63    props = [0.25,0.5,0.75,1] #.2 to 1 by .2
+171     props = [0.25,0.5,0.75,1] #.2 to 1 by .2
-64    run_id = np.arange(0,30,1) #20 runs
+172     run_id = np.arange(0,30,1) #20 runs

 new desired parameters:

-62    num_age = [5,10] # 5 to 10 by 5
+170     num_age = [5,10] # 5 to 10 by 5
-63    props = [0.5,1.0] #.5 to 1 by .5
+171     props = [0.5,1.0] #.5 to 1 by .5
-64    run_id = np.arange(0,20,1) #20 runs
+172     run_id = np.arange(0,20,1) #20 runs
 ```

-With our new parameters defined we calculate the total number of experiments.
-This is simply multiplying the length of each parameter list together N = 2x2x20 = 80.
+With our new parameters defined we now calculate the total number of experiments.
+This is simply multiplying the length of each parameter list together to get all unique combinations N = 2x2x20 = 80.
 We must update `arc_ukf.sh` with this number such that it runs every experiment and does not run blank experiments.

 ```
-nano arc_ukf.sh #open text editor
+nano arc.sh #open text editor

-#$ -t 1-3
+#$ -t 1-3 #run tasks 1 through 3

 becomes

-#$ -t 1-80
+#$ -t 1-80 # run tasks 1 through 80
 ```

 Now everything is ready to run the experiment in arc.
-To do this we use the simple command qsub.
+To do this we use the simple command `qsub`.

 ```
 qsub arc_ukf.sh